Augmented Reality: What It Is in Terms of the Senses

 Sight

-Most AR advertising relies heavily on high-quality images, video, and audio components.
+Most Augmented Reality advertising relies heavily on high-quality images, video, and audio components.
 Print ad campaigns with AR will often include videos of your products within the AR space, to turn the 2D ad into a 3D experience.
 Videos that show models wearing your apparel can pique shoppers’ interest in your brand.
 Additionally, the ability to try on products virtually has been a game changer for online shopping.
 From eyewear try-on to full body tracking technology, you can see how different garments and accessories will look on your body from all angles.
 Shoppers can click through different colors and patterns to decide if they like products on their bodies.
-Some retailers, such as IKEA have been using Augmented Reality with 3D modeling to show how their furniture pieces would look in your home or business.
+Some retailers, such as IKEA have been using Augmented Reality with 3D modelling to show how their furniture pieces would look in your home or business.
 IKEA Place allows shoppers to move home furnishing pieces around in a room via their Smartphones, to give shoppers an idea of the size of pieces, in perspective and to get an idea of how that piece works in a specific space.

 Audio